geekskick/thoughts/fm4/audio/index.md

 ### I2S FM4 Peripheral Setup

+The important thing to remember is to enable the clock to the peripheral before trying to use it.
+This is the same in many micro controllers.
+The example project uses

+> `bFM4_CLK_GATING_CKEN2_I2SCK0 = 1u;`

+however the PDL also provides the `I2s_StartClk()` function.

 #### Pins

 Now that the control interface to the codec, and the codec's I2S settings are sorted we need to sort out the FM4.
 The bit what receives the data from the codec.